DragonMinded/minidragon/LANGUAGE.md

 `b: str[8] = a[3:7]`

  > Declares a new string `b` and then assigns it the slice of `a` starting at index 3 and ending at index 7.
 Supposing `a` were to hold the value "Hello, world" then after this operation `b` will now hold "lo, ".
 Note that string slices are memory safe just as they are in standard Python.
 That means that if a string is not long enough for the slice index you should expect the result of the slice to be shorter than specified.
-For instance, if `a` were to hold just the string "Hello" and you were to ask for the above slice, `b` would end up containing "lo.
+For instance, if `a` were to hold just the string "Hello" and you were to ask for the above slice, `b` would end up containing "lo".
 Note that slices with no beginning and slices with no end are both supported.

 ---